seghil/OpenCavity/opencavity/Docs/tutorial9.rst

    :width: 6.5in
    :align: center

-The goal here is to propgate to have to have two different optical paths and therefor two versions of the beam having different radius of curvature of the wavefront on the detector.
+The goal here is to propagate to have to have two different optical paths and therefor two versions of the beam having different radius of curvature of the wavefront on the detector.